Remilarius/project/content/grace/blog.md

 - Buy her a mechanical keyboard
 - Carve a zhuanghe for her (Done)

+## Things to do with Grace

+- Visit Japan
+- Go spearfishing

 ## Places to go with Grace (& Co.!)

 - Encore Casino & Hotel